TL;DR

 When you’re interpreting feedback from several stakeholders and dealing with their comments and thoughts, things can get pretty confusing.

-Real-time collaboration in design approval software makes it easier to keep your discussions in context and avoid conflicts.
+Real-time collaboration in creative approval software makes it easier to keep your discussions in context and avoid conflicts.

 With Filestage, you can reply to each comment as they roll in, making it easy to share ideas and keep everyone on the same page.
 This is particularly helpful in the packaging artwork approval process.
 You can get pinpoint-accurate feedback and make sure every detail is just right.